roboscala/sbt-robovm/README.md

 The `simulator` task will run the program on device specified by the `simulatorDevice` setting key.
 For example: `RobovmPlugin.simulatorDevice := Some("iPad-Air, 7.1")`

-To see all installed simulators, run `$ sbt ios/simulator-devices`.
+To see all installed simulators, run `$ sbt simulator-devices`.

 You can download simulators for more iOS versions in Xcode.
 (Xcode includes only the latest iOS simulator by default.)